yangwensb/HelloAspAngular/README.md

 HelloAspAngular
 ===============

-HelloAspAngular is a simple todo web application.
+HelloAspAngular is a sample todo web application.

 ## Technologies